PoCInnovation/Pool2024/P2P/day04/README.md

 ### 📚 **Documentation**:

-To display react components from a list, check out the [map() function](https://reactjs.org/docs/lists-and-keys.html#embedding-map-in-jsx) to iterate through an array and display elements out of it.
+Check out the [sveltkit docs](https://kit.svelte.dev/docs/routing) to learn more about routing.

 ### ✔️ **Validation**:

 You can now see all your NFTs on a new `/collection` page.

 ## Step 5 - Transferring NFTs